jbr-abo/Applying-Python-in-Analytics/README.md

 most CountryRegion associated to it?
 • Select the data for the months March and April, and for the country US.
 Was the average number of daily new deaths higher in March or April in US?

+# Task 02:
+In this exercise, you will have to analyze a dataset (AB NYC 2019.csv) that we worked with in the lecture.
+The data includes information about hosts, geographical availability, and different metrics available from Airbnb places in New York City (https://www.kaggle.com/dgomonov/ new-york-city-airbnb-open-data).
+You need to write the code to answer the following questions to understand the data further.
+• It is an important task to understand the difference between different neighbourhood groups.
+In order to do this, identify the neighbourhood group with (i) the highest average price, and (ii) the highest total number of reviews.
+• Next, analyse the data from the perspective of room type and identify which room type has (i) the highest average price, and (ii) the highest average number of reviews.